Sisters24 April 2019

-This series accompanies our successful exhibition, ‘Prodigies of learning: Academy women in the nineteenth century’ which continues until 30 April 2019.
+This series accompanies our exhibition, ‘Prodigies of learning: Academy women in the nineteenth century’ which continues until 3 May 2019.

 13 March ‘“Two girls in silk kimonos”: the Gore-Booth sisters, childhood and political development’ by Dr Sonja Tiernan, Department of History and Politics, Liverpool Hope University